3 fleet challenges with tech solutions

 Thankfully, the general rise in appetite for remote working has led to the development of a variety of platforms that can make the management of geographically dispersed staff simpler, and more effective.
 At the very basic level, 4G networks have made it practical for fleets to utilize video conferencing software.
 This doesn’t just allow dispatchers to have visual contact with drivers when problems occur, it also allows several members of the organization to undertake meetings no matter how distant they are from each other.

 However, fleet management platforms can go much further than this.
-GPS tracking allows dispatchers and logistics managers to see where the entire fleet is at any given time, and co-ordinate the routes of each driver to maximize both individual efficiency and the overall asset control.
+GPS fleet tracking allows dispatchers and logistics managers to see where the entire fleet is at any given time, and co-ordinate the routes of each driver to maximize both individual efficiency and the overall asset control.
 Many platforms also function for calculating fuel economy, and tachograph reports which can provide an insight into the real-time performance of the vehicle and driver.
 This is expected to become even more pronounced with the introduction of 5G networks in the near future — wherein uninterrupted connections will allow the processing of vast amounts of data even in high-demand areas.

 Our technological age means that we have the potential to benefit from the enhanced efficiencies offered by incorporating devices into fleet working practices.
 Training, safety, and management are likely to be ongoing challenges in the industry, no matter how much new technology we incorporate.
 However, fleets need to be proactive in exploring the possibilities of new technology and prompting development that makes the issues faced on a daily basis more manageable, keeping our businesses ahead of the curve in a highly competitive industry.